-Several authors have written about a group of approximately twenty master swordmakers and their families who left Solingen in Prussia for Shotley Bridge in the north east of England in 1687.
+Several authors have written about a group of approximately twenty master swordmakers and their families who left Solingen in north west Germany for Shotley Bridge in the north east of England in 1687.
 There is some speculation about what led the swordmakers to leave their homeland to venture to a new country.
 Broadly, two main theories underpin this speculation.
 The first is that the Lutheran swordmakers fled Solingen because of religious persecution.
 The second suggests they were incentivised by the English government.
 Various authors have adopted one theory or another, and in the case of at least one author, a hybrid of the two.
 In any case, there is a gap in the literature, or at the very least, some doubt.
 There is also considerable speculation about one of the swordmakers, Hermann Mohll, who was imprisoned in 1703 on suspicion of sword smuggling and/or high treason.